rduplain/wsgi_party/docs/index.rst

 The partyline simply connects handlers; it's up to the handlers to decide on message namespaces and what information to pass.

-Calling :meth:`wsgi_party.PartylineOperator.ask_around` yields an iterable of all available handler responses; the partyline itself makes no guarantee on order.
+Calling :meth:`wsgi_party.PartylineOperator.ask_around` returns a list of all available handler responses; the partyline itself makes no guarantee on order.
 Note that each web framework has its own limitations on how to work with requests and request contexts.
 Some frameworks require a request context to perform certain actions; keep the request context from the invitation around for handlers which require a request context.

 wsgi_party's original intent is to build URLs across applications, but supports